What you can do

-There are five downloadable information sheets to help you:
+There are six downloadable information sheets to help you:

 Water naturally attracts both amphibian and land-based wildlife.
 Ponds, especially those without fish, often teem with life such as dragonflies, snails, beetles, pond skaters, water boatmen, frogs, toads and newts.
 If you don’t have a pond nearby or space for one in the garden, an old washing-up bowl or sink make great alternatives.
 Aquatic plants will enhance habitats and provide places to lay eggs.
 In addition, some types even oxygenate the water and help balance the ecosystem of the pond.

 Long grass provides the food needed by the caterpillars of a number of butterfly species and many other invertebrates.
 Also, some bumblebees and solitary bees nest in the base of grass tussocks.
 Mow a path around your Wild Patch to create a natural boundary and mark it with our Wild Patch stake so that your intentions are clear!
 Allow plants to seed and die down naturally before cutting the grass just once a year in late summer – or leave a patch uncut right through the year and see what happens.